 In wine, some 800 aromatic volatiles are identifiable, with terpenes found in grape skin delivering the beverage’s vast bouquet.
 Linalool is associated with lavender and orange blossom, geraniol evokes rose petals and hotrienol smells like elderflower.

-With so much olfactory potential, it's no wonder coffee professionals have borrowed from the wine’s esteemed lexicon to better market the beverage’s incredible diversity to consumers.
+With so much olfactory potential, it's no wonder coffee professionals have borrowed from wine’s esteemed lexicon to better market the beverage’s incredible diversity to consumers.

-The last decade has seen specialty coffee industry champion many concepts more commonly associated with wine, such as terroir, tasting notes, and variety blends, as it seeks to cultivate the prestige of wine appreciation.
+The last decade has seen the specialty coffee industry champion many concepts more commonly associated with wine, such as terroir, tasting notes, and variety blends, as it seeks to cultivate the prestige of wine appreciation.